MediaComem/comem-webdev/subjects/git/README.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-This means you have an empty repo with no commits, and a clean *working directory* – there is nothing there.
+This means you have an empty repo with no commits, and a **clean working directory** – there is nothing there.

 As you can see, Git often helps you by telling you what you can do next: you need to start adding some files.

+> **The `git status` command is your best friend when using Git.**
+> Do not hesitate to use it at any time to check in what state you are.